NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ---
 title: Manage NuGet packages with the NuGet CLI
-description: Instructions for using the NuGet CLI, nuget.exe, to install, list, update, remove, and restore NuGet packages.
+description: Instructions for using the NuGet CLI, nuget.exe, to manage NuGet packages.
 author: mikejo5000
 ms.author: mikejo
 ms.date: 08/29/2022